yorkbill/get-support/faq.md

 In the {{site.data.keyword.Bluemix_notm}} console, go to **Support** from the console menu bar.
 The options that are available to you depend on your support plan.
 For more information, see [Getting support](/docs/get-support?topic=get-support-support-plans).

 To contact support, you can use the following methods:
-* If you have a valid Pay-As-You-Go or Subscription account, you can click **Live chat with support** to chat with a support engineer.
+* If you have a valid Pay-As-You-Go or Subscription account, you can click **Chat with IBM** to connect with a support engineer.
 * Pay-as-you-go or subscription accounts can also contact support by phone: +1-866-403-7638.
 * Lite and Trial account support is limited to non-technical support issues that are related to account access and billing.
 Users with Lite or Trial accounts can view the [{{site.data.keyword.Bluemix_notm}} documentation](/docs/get-support?topic=get-support-using-avatar), Chat with Watson, and use [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}.